Sierra Leone lawyer and political commentator Jenkins-Johnston dies

 He also touched on the issue of massive unemployment which they (lawyers) aptly deliberated on during the AGM; describing the social despondency many youths are living in with regards their lack of employment and non-provision of basic necessities of life.

-The Lawyer further pointed on the vulnerability of the youths as one of the cause of political and other violent behaviours, adding that since he has been a renowned fighter for injustices and voice of the voiceless, he would champion the cause of those societal malaise during his presidency.
+The Lawyer further pointed to the vulnerability of the youths as one of the causes of political and other violent behaviours, adding that since he has been a renowned fighter for injustices and voice of the voiceless, he would champion the cause of those societal malaise during his presidency.

 Jenkins-Johnston Esq. said that during his 38 years in the Sierra Leone Bar Association, he has witnessed many negative changes, and that during this upcoming one-year term, he aspired to restore the association’s connection to the international community.

-He assured that through the backing of his colleagues in the Bar and the legal profession in general, where he claimed unity prevails at its pinnacle, very but pretty soon members of the populace will begin to see the Bar at performance in an appreciable sphere.
+He assured that through the backing of his colleagues in the Bar and the legal profession in general, where he claimed unity prevails at its pinnacle, very soon members of the populace will begin to see the Bar at performance in an appreciable sphere.

-However, Blyden Jenkins-Johnston as the new President of the Bar was elected along other executive members including Rhoda M. Suffian Kargbo- Vice President, Leonard Taylor-Sec-Gen, Martha Sesay- Asst.
+Blyden Jenkins-Johnston was elected as the new President of the Bar, along with other executive members including: Rhoda M. Suffian Kargbo- Vice President, Leonard Taylor-Sec-Gen, Martha Sesay- Asst.
 Sec-Gen, Francis Ben Keifala-Public Relations Officer, Cheryl Blake -Treasurer, Joanne Wellington- Asst.
 Treasurer and ex-officio members in the persons of Reginald Fynn Jnr. and Joseph F. Kamara.

 The Sierra Leone Telegraph wishes to convey its deepest sympathy to the family of Lawyer Jenkins-Johnston.
 May his soul rest in peace.